harrewarre/harrewarre.github.io/docs/blog/posts/cloudfoundry-summit-2015-berlin.md

 ---
 date: 2015-11-04
+description: On the 2nd and 3rd November in 2015, the Cloud Foundry Foundation was in Berlin.
+I attended and here are my thoughts.
 slug: cloudfoundry-summit-2015-berlin
-summary: On the 2nd and 3rd November in 2015, the Cloud Foundry Foundation was in Berlin.
-I attended and here are my thoughts.
 tags:
 - Cloud Foundry
 - Conventions
 - itq
 title: Cloud Foundry Summit 2015 Berlin
 ---
 # Cloud Foundry Summit 2015 Berlin

 On the 2nd and 3rd November in 2015, the [Cloud Foundry Foundation](https://www.cloudfoundry.org/foundation/) held the [Cloud Foundry](https://www.cloudfoundry.org/) Summit in Berlin.
 The focus of this conference is on Cloud Foundry itself and the community around it.